19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) the transfer of the undertaking or shares in respect of a scheme for the reconstruction of any company or companies, or the amalgamation of companies;

-(b) the transfer, conveyance or assignment of any beneficial interest in any asset between —

-(i) companies which are associated in such manner as may be prescribed;
+(b) the transfer, conveyance or assignment of any beneficial interest in any asset between such entities that are associated in such manner as may be prescribed; or

-(ii) registered business trusts which are associated in such manner as may be prescribed; or

-(iii) companies and registered business trusts which are associated in such manner as may be prescribed; or
+[36/2008 wef 15/02/2007]

 (c) the conversion of a firm to a limited liability partnership under section 20 of the Limited Liability Partnerships Act 2005 (Act 5 of 2005).